untillpro/scm4j/scm4j-releaser/README.md

 # SCM Actions

-Actions can be executed.
-To have an access
+Actions are orginiazed into trees and can be executed

 ISCMAction
   - `execute() throws Exception`